pachyderm/docs-content/staging/set-up/local-deploy/_index.md

 ---
 # metadata #
 title:  Local Setup
-description: Learn how to install Pachyderm locally using your favorite container solution.
+description: Learn how to install locally using your favorite container solution.
 date:
 # taxonomy #
 tags:  ["deployment"]